Danfraga33/aiBlog/README.md

 ## 📖 About This Project

-This is my personal AI & Semiconductor blog where I document my learning journey.
-I cover topics related to AI development, AI investing, semiconductors, and the intersection of these fields.
-The blog serves as a structured way to learn, share insights, and build an online presence around these topics.
+This blog documents my journey in learning AI, focusing on development and its intersection with semiconductors.
+I share insights, technical concepts, projects and key takeaways as I progress.

 ## 🛠️ Tech Stack